jeffhammond/mukautuva/README.md

 We use the appropriate field for the MPICH and Open-MPI ABI, respectively, and `intptr_t` to `printf` handles in diagnostic messages (one must ignore the `0xFFFF..` junk bits to recognize MPICH handles).
+We should implement a proper abstraction for printing handles but since these should only be read by developers, it is not a high priority.

 ## Translation of callbacks